open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 of one or more span processors and, optionally, one or more exporters.
 The SDK MUST allow ending each pipeline with an individual exporter.

-The SDK MUST allow users to implement and configure custom processors and decorate built-in processors for advanced scenarios such as tagging or filtering.
+The SDK MUST allow users to implement and configure custom processors.

 The following diagram shows `SpanProcessor`'s relationship to other components in the SDK: